Boh Runga: Solo career

-Boh Runga performing in February 2009, at Bar Bodega, Wellington.
+Runga performing in February 2009, at Bar Bodega, Wellington.

 Runga's first solo album, Right Here was released on 14 July 2009.
 Strongly reflective of her time spent in Silver Lake, LA, the album tells tales of love, loss and life.
 Recorded over six months in the Hollywood studio of producer Marshall Altman, Right Here was warmly received on its recent New Zealand release.
 The New Zealand Herald gave the album 4 out of 5 stars, noting "its unashamed blockbuster urges and tunepower make it all the more irresistible" and Real Groove called it "an assured collection of streamlined tunes that's guaranteed to surf the airwaves.
 Collaborators on the album include Serj Tankian (System of a Down), Greg Laswell and writing collaborations with Wendy Melvoin (Prince and the Revolution), Shelly Peiken and Rod Stewart's songwriter Kevin Savigar.

 In December 2012, Runga starred in an online video campaign supporting gay marriage, alongside other New Zealand singers Anika Moa and Hollie Smith, as well as Olympian Danyon Loader and former Governor-General Dame Catherine Tizard.

 In August 2014, Runga featured with other New Zealand artists on the charity single "Song for Everyone".